FLUCHH/FLUCHH/README.md

 The Master course focuses mainly on Machine Learning, Deep Learning and Software implementation

 🚧:
-I would describe myself as a motivated learner, who loves challenges and logical reasoning I enjoy working in teams, mainly due to the work discussions building up, and I don't mind working on a project by myself
+I would describe myself as a motivated learner, who loves challenges and logical reasoning.
+I enjoy working in teams, mainly due to the work discussions building up, and I don't mind working on a project by myself

 📚 Education: